Financial-Times/o-buttons/README.md

 ### Migrating from v5 to v6

 - Added a dependancy on `o-typography`.
+- There is no default button use `o-buttons--secondary`.
 - Removes the ability to set a custom button class.
 - Removed global variables `$o-buttons-font-family`, `$o-buttons-font-weight`, `$o-buttons-themes__b2c`, and `$o-buttons-class`.
 - Global variables `$o-buttons-themes`, `$o-buttons-sizes`, and `$o-buttons-icons` are now private.